wp-plugins/responsive-mortgage-calculator/readme.txt

 You can insert the mortgage calculator into a page or post using the short code [mortgagecalculator] or [rmc].

+= Set the Compounding Period =

+The calculator has a default compounding period that is semi-annual.
+Visit the settings page under `Settings` > `Resp Mortgage Calculator` and change the setting ‘Compounding period for the mortgage interest’ to the correct period for your region.

+== FAQ ==

+= On submission, the page just reloads and the calculator shows no results =

+This is likely a problem with the JavaScript file not being loaded, and seems to occur when using the shortcode with a visual editor plugin, like Visual Composer.
+This will also prevent the CSS file from loading.

+Solve this problem by manually loading the scripts and styles.
+In the plugin folder, open the `Extras` folder, then open the file called `manually_load_scripts.php`.
+Copy the contents to your theme’s functions.php file.
+Even better, copy it to the functions.php file of a child theme.
+Change the page slug in the if conditional from `your-page-slug-here` to the actual page slug you’re using for the shortcode.
+Test it.

+= The calculated payment is off by a few dollars =

+The calculator calculates interest semi-annually by default, but you can change this on the settings page.
+Go to `Settings` > `Resp Mortgage Calculator` and change the setting ‘Compounding period for the mortgage interest’ to the correct period for your region.
+Monthly is a common period.

 == Screenshots ==

 1. The mortgage calculator fits in the widgets area of your theme and blends right in.
 The form inputs are styled simply and unobtrusively.
 The ‘Calculate’ button takes it’s styling from your theme.